YanKlInnomme/FoundryVTT-kult-divinity-lost-fr/README.md

  * Tom LaPorta's Kult 4th edition system
  * The Babele module (The essential for translation)
  * The Lib-wrapper module (Required by Babele)

+ ## Version 4.0.0

+ * Minor correction of the "Advantages" compendium
+ * Addition of the tarot of Kult: Lost Divinity (68 cards)

 ## Version 3.5.1